Sri Lanka begins choosing leader to replace ex-president - The Boston Globe

-COLOMBO, Sri Lanka (AP) — Sri Lankan lawmakers prepared to meet Saturday to begin choosing a new leader to serve the rest of the term abandoned by the president who fled abroad and resigned after mass protests over the country’s economic collapse.
+COLOMBO, Sri Lanka — Sri Lankan lawmakers met Saturday to begin choosing a new leader to serve the rest of the term abandoned by the president who fled abroad and resigned after mass protests over the country’s economic collapse.

 A day earlier, Sri Lanka’s prime minister was sworn in as interim president until Parliament elects a successor to Gotabaya Rajapaksa, whose term ends in 2024.
 Parliament Speaker Mahinda Yapa Abeywardana promised a swift and transparent political process that should be done within a week.